LazoCoder/Pokemon-Terminal/README.md

        pokemon
    fi
    ```
-That will simply pick a completely random pokemon each session, but the `pokemon` line is simply calling the app, so you can still filter with regions, darkness, and etc. like you normally would, or you can also reset to a preset pokemon everytime you start.
+That will simply pick a completely random Pokemon each session, but the `pokemon` line is simply calling the app, so you can still filter with regions, darkness, and etc. like you normally would, or you can also reset to a preset Pokemon everytime you start.

 # Notes & Credits